Related provisions for EG 9.5.1

 2When the FCA1 decides whether to make a prohibition order against an approved person and/or withdraw their1 approval, the FCA will consider all the relevant circumstances of the case.
 These may include, but are not limited to those set out below.
 (1) The matters set out in section 61(2) of the Act.
 (2) Whether the individual is fit and proper to perform functions in relation to regulated activities.
 The criteria for assessing the fitness and propriety of

-The FCA1 will consider the full circumstances of each case and determine whether it is appropriate to impose a suspension, restriction, condition,3 limitation or disciplinary prohibition3.2 The FCA1 will usually make this decision at the same time as it determines whether or not to impose a financial penalty or a public censure.11
+The FCA1 will consider the full circumstances of each case and determine whether it is appropriate to impose a suspension, restriction, condition or limitation.2 The FCA1 will usually make this decision at the same time as it determines whether or not to impose a financial penalty or a public censure.11

-The FCA1 will consider it appropriate to impose a suspension, restriction, condition,3 limitation3 or disciplinary prohibition3 where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
+The FCA1 will consider it appropriate to impose a suspension, restriction, condition or limitation.2 where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
 This is likely to be the case where the FCA1 considers that direct and visible action in relation to a particular breach is necessary.
 Examples of circumstances where the FCA1 may consider it appropriate to take such action2 include:111(1) where

 3The FCA may publish information about warning notices which fall within section 391(1ZB) of the Act.
 These are essentially disciplinary warning notices, for example, where the FCA is proposing to censure, fine, or impose a suspension, restriction, condition or limitation on1 a firm or individual.
 The power to publish information does not apply, for example, to warning notices which only propose to prohibit an individual, withdraw the approval of an individual or cancel the permission